Can CBD Replace Ibuprofen as a Painkiller?

 Side Effects: Ibuprofen vs. CBD

 Reported side effects from CBD are rare and mild, including: tiredness, diarrhea, and changes in appetite/weight.
-Importantly, there are no reported cases of overdose deaths associated with CBD.
+Importantly, there are no cases of overdose deaths from CBD.
 Ibuprofen, on the other hand, has led to overdoses, serious health issues, and even death.
 It’s worth noting that the numbers are still hotly debated, as most overdoses are related to intestinal bleeding, but nonsteroidal anti-inflammatory drugs, including Ibuprofen, could be responsible for up to 16,500 deaths a year.

 CBD as an Alternative to Ibuprofen (Sometimes)